paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 - On Solana, smart contracts are called _programs_
 :::

+At the end of the post, there is a big recap which is simply all previous recaps combined in one place.

 I do not claim to explain _all_ topics but hope this will be a solid starting point from which the reader can explore Solana further.